boots-edu/textbook/source/original/week9.md

 * As part of styling\, we have a few very important styles we will use constantly\.
   * position: This sets how the element is positioned within its parent\.
     * relative: The most common\.
-It doesn’t affect the object it is applied to\, but it causes everything inside to be positioned relative to the object to which it is applied\.
+It doesn't affect the object it is applied to\, but it causes everything inside to be positioned relative to the object to which it is applied\.
 By default\, everything is page relative \(ignores the parent\) unless this is set\.
     * absolute: Positions the object outside the normal model\.
 This object has no affect on other objects \(i\.e\. next object could be at the same position\)\.
     * fixed: Positioned relative to the window\.
 It stays there\.
     * sticky: Positioned with a scrolling window\, stays in position relative to the scroll position\.